vperezma/bootcamp1Notes/day4.md

 #Work on the assignment below:

-Using what you learned the previous day create the standard HTML mark up.
+Using what we learned the previous day we will create the standard HTML mark up.

-+ Go over file structure and setting up the folders.
++ Go over file structure and set up the folders.
 + tag nesting (makes everything cleaner).

-####The code below
+####The code below shows an example of nesting.
 ```html
 <!DOCTYPE html>
 <html lang="en">